jquant/ragatanga/readme.md

 - `HF_API_KEY`: Your HuggingFace API key (required for HuggingFace API)
 - `EMBEDDING_PROVIDER`: Embedding provider to use (openai, huggingface, sentence-transformers)
 - `LLM_PROVIDER`: LLM provider to use (openai, huggingface, ollama, anthropic)
+- `ONTOLOGY_PATH`: Path to your custom ontology file
+- `KNOWLEDGE_BASE_PATH`: Path to your custom knowledge base file

+## Sample Data

+Ragatanga comes with sample data to help you get started immediately:

+### Sample Ontology (`sample_ontology.ttl`)

+A minimal ontology demonstrating the basic structure with:
+- Classes representing key concepts
+- Properties defining relationships between classes
+- Individuals (instances) of the classes
+- Labels and descriptions for improved readability

+This sample ontology uses standard OWL/RDF patterns and can be used as a template for building your own domain-specific ontologies.

+### Sample Knowledge Base (`sample_knowledge_base.md`)

+A markdown file with text descriptions that complement the ontology:
+- Detailed explanations of concepts
+- Usage examples
+- FAQs about the domain
+- Additional unstructured information

+This sample knowledge base demonstrates how to structure markdown for optimal chunking and retrieval.

+You can replace these sample files with your own data by setting the `ONTOLOGY_PATH` and `KNOWLEDGE_BASE_PATH` environment variables.

 ## Architecture